ntrappe/wi21-cse110-lab4/part1/part1.md

 The function will return `[50,100,150]`.
 This function does the exact same things as in Question 4.
 The only difference is whether variables were declared by `let` or `var`.
 While the log commands do not have access to `i` or `discountedPrice`, all of the calculations needed to output `discounted` (returned as [50,100,150]) are within the for loop and have the same scope and therefore access.

 **Question 9:** *What will happen at line 11 and why?* <br/>
 This line won't log the value of `i` because there's a glaring error that must be resolved first.
-This error is the assignment of a `finalPrice` to a value.
+This error is the assignment of `finalPrice` to a value.
 This variable was declared as a `const` which means it cannot be modified post-assignment.

 **Question 10:** *What will happen at line 12 and why?* <br/>
-This line won't log the value of `discountPrice` because there's a glaring error that must be resolved first.
-This error is the assignment of a `finalPrice` to a value.
-This variable was declared as a `const` which means it cannot be modified post-assignment.
+Assuming that the assignment error (from Q9) was resolved, line 12 will still result in an error.
+Line 12 is trying to log the value of `discountedPrice` however this varible was declared as a `const` within the for loop.
+A `const` declaration doesn't hoist the value so its scope is restricted to the loop it was placed in.
+Therefore, the log has no access to the variable and results in a not-defined error.

 **Question 11:** *What will happen at line 13 and why?* <br/>
-This line won't log the value of `finalPrice` because it is a const (cannot be modified post-assignment) and line 7 is trying to assign it which results in an error "invalid assignment to const".
+Let us first assume that the assignment error (from Q9) was resolved and the not-defined error (from Q10) was resolved.
+If this is the case, line 11 does not result in an error.
+We don't run into any scope issues because the variable we want to log, `finalPrice` is declared as a `const` within the function.
+Therefore, anything within the function has access.
+However, we declared that `const finalPrice = 0` and once a `const` variable has been assigned, it cannot be modified.
+Therefore, it will only ever have the value of 0.
+Line 13 will log 0.

 **Question 12:** *What will the function return for discountPrices([100, 200, 300], .5)?
 Give a brief explanation.* <br/>
-The function cannot return a value because of the error that was mentioned in the previous three questions.
-The `const finalPrice` cannot have an assignment.
+Let us assume that the assignment error (from Q9) was resolved and the not-defined error (from Q10) was resolved.
+As we mentioned in Q11, `finalPrice` has been set to 0, and as a `const` cannot be modified.
+This means that every iteration of the for loop, the line `discounted.push(finalPrice)` is adding `finalPrice` to the `discounted` array.
+We are adding 0 to the array each iteration then.
+So, the function will return `[0,0,0]`.

 **Question 13:** *Given the above Object, write the notation for:*
 1. Accessing the value of the name property in the student object: `student.name`